+SSL is not secure anymore - Serious vulnerability identified in v3 & previous versions.
 A serious vulnerability in SSL v3 and previous versions of SSL protocol has been identified and made public on November 4, 2009.
-SSL is not secure anymore - Serious vulnerability identified in v3 & previous versions

 It's a problem that doctors have been wrestling with for several years, as study after study shows a disturbing spike in heart disease and death in patients receiving transfusions.
 The trend affects almost every group of critically ill patients — from trauma sufferers in the ER to heart attack victims, patients with anemia and those undergoing chemotherapy.
 This increase in death and heart disease, doctors say, is unrelated to infectious blood-borne diseases or allergic reactions that often follow transfusions.